MailTape/MailTape-v1/_posts/2020-01-26-The-Gentleman-Losers.md

 guestPic: guestPic390.jpg
 image: 'https://mailta.pe/img/fbPic390.jpg'
 musiColor: musiColor390.png
+description: >-
+  This morning we are delighted to welcome brothers Samu and Ville Kuukka from Helsinki, who have been making music together as The Gentleman Losers since their early teens.
 ---
 <p id="introduction">This morning we are delighted to welcome brothers Samu and Ville Kuukka from Helsinki, who have been making music together as [The Gentleman Losers](https://www.gentlemanlosers.com/) since their early teens.
 <br><br>